-The first biblical references to giving God 10% of something (tithing) resulted from wanting to “give back” to God.
+So the first biblical references to giving God 10% of something (tithing) resulted from wanting to “give back” to God.

 What Did the Israelites Tithe?

-Hundreds of years later, after Jacob’s descendants entered the Promised Land, God instituted tithing laws.
+Hundreds of years later after Jacob’s descendants entered the Promised Land, God instituted tithing laws.
 What follows is a list of all the Old Testament Scriptures using the Hebrew word mah·as·ār’ (the tithe).
-These passages are informative, because they describe precisely “what” was being tithed.
+These passages are informative, because they precisely describe “what” was being tithed.

-As you read through these verses, be on the alert for any reference to money (what was tithed is shown in italics):
+So as you read through these verses, be on the alert for any reference to money (what was tithed is shown in italics):